GoogleCloudPlatform/community/tutorials/private-forseti-with-scc-integration/index.md

         gsutil version: 4.46
         Google Cloud SDK 272.0.0

-1. Before the next step, ensure that your shell session is authenticated by running `gcloud auth list`.
+1. Before the next step, run `gcloud auth list` to ensure that your shell session is authenticated.

     If your shell session is not yet authenticated, then use the `gcloud auth login` command to authenticate.

-1. In your shell, run the following command to set the configuration context for `gcloud`:
+1. In your shell, run the following commands to set the configuration context for `gcloud`:

         gcloud config set project [PROJECT_ID]
         gcloud config set compute/region [REGION_NAME]